Working with Webhooks

 ℹ️ This endpoint is not available in production.

-To test a webhook in sandbox, you can use the POST /sandbox/webhook-callbacks/trigger
+To test a webhook in sandbox, you can use the Trigger a Webhook endpoint to simulate triggering one of the event types.

-If you forget to delete a registered webhook callback after shutting down the ngrok service, your randomly-assigned ngrok URL may get assigned to another free ngrok user, in which case your webhook data would get sent there.
+🔴 We only recommend using ngrok when testing in the Sandbox environment.
+Do not use the free version of ngrok in production, as ngrok assigns URLs randomly.
+So, if you forget to delete a registered webhook callback after shutting down the ngrok service, your randomly-assigned ngrok URL may get assigned to another free ngrok user, in which case your webhook data would get sent there! 😱

 Example: Testing payslip.released